 One person is particularly upset; Benito cannot stand to see his beloved Elena held in jail unjustly.
 That night a masked figure slips into the cuartel hoping to free the prisoners but is captured by the waiting Monastario.
 The commandante then orders Benito hanged immediately unless the women sign the statement.

-Although they don't wish to see Benito harmed, Elena and her mother cannot bring themselves to turn against Don Torres, so it appears the man is doomed.
+Although they don't wish to see Benito harmed, Elena and her mother cannot bring themselves to turn against Torres, so it appears the man is doomed.
 When the time for the execution arrives, a priest meets Benito at the gallows, only to pull back his cowl and reveal himself as Zorro.
 The two outlaws battle their way free of the cuartel, leaving Monastario with yet another embarrassing defeat.

-Production Notes:
+Production Notes

 • The working title for this episode was Torres Family Imprisoned.

-• Eugenia Paul (Señorita Elena Torres), Madeleine Holmes (Dona Luisa Torres), Pat Hogan (Benito) and Than Wyenn (Licenciado Pina) appeared in the episode but were not listed in the credits.
+• Eugenia Paul (Señorita Elena Torres), Madeleine Holmes (Doña Luisa Torres), Pat Hogan (Benito) and Than Wyenn (Licenciado Piña) appeared in the episode but were not listed in the credits.

 Sergeant Garcia and his men make a hasty entrance into the cuartel to escape from the angry mob assembled in the town square.